SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores: Background Motivation

 \subsection{Reinforcement Learning System}

-In an RL training process, we identify three major computation components. \begin{enumerate} \item \textbf{Environment simulation} produces observations and rewards based on actions.
-This computation is typically performed using external black-box programs, such as games or physics engines, and is usually executed on CPUs. \item \textbf{Policy inference} produces actions from observations, which is conducted by inference (a.k.a. forward propagation) of neural network policies.
-The system can use either CPU or GPU devices for policy inference, although there can be a clear performance advantage when adopting GPUs~\cite{seedrl}. \item \textbf{Training} executes gradient descent iterations on GPU using the collected trajectories to improve the policy. \end{enumerate}

-Vanilla RL implementations tightly couple the above computations, as shown in Fig.~\ref{fig:vanilla-rl}: at each training iteration, it first alternatively conducts environment simulation and policy inference to collect trajectories, and then performs training with these data.
-To improve training throughput, a common practice adopted by the community is to launch multiple environment instances for batched simulation and policy inference.
-This vanilla implementation is far from efficient because only one of the major computations can be done at the same time.
+We identify three major computation components in a typical RL system: \textbf{Environment simulation} produces observations and rewards based on actions.
+This computation is typically performed using external black-box programs on CPUs. \textbf{Policy inference} produces actions from observations via neural network inference.\textbf{Training} executes gradient descent iterations with the collected trajectories to improve the policy.
+For computations on neural networks, the system can use either CPU or GPU devices, although there can be a clear performance advantage when adopting GPUs.
+Vanilla RL implementations tightly couple the above computations: at each training iteration, it first conducts environment simulation and policy inference alternatively to collect trajectories, and then performs training with the data.
+This vanilla implementation is far from efficient because only one of the major computations can be executed at a given time.

-To train intelligent agents that are able to perform specific tasks with the capability of surpassing human specialists \cite{badia2020agent57,openai5,alphastar}, it is crucial to have extremely large volumes of environment interaction steps to derive a sufficiently strong neural policy.
-Without the help of an efficient system, it is impossible to complete such a training job within a reasonable amount of time.
-Therefore, extending RL to distributed settings and improving the efficiency represents a vital research direction.

-The primary goal of designing an RL system is to efficiently utilize available hardware resources (local machine or a cluster) to improve RL training throughput.
-It requires that (1) training samples (trajectories) are generated quickly, and (2) trainers consume samples in a speed that keeps up with the sample generation.
-Besides the major computation components, designers should take additional care of data transmission, data storage, and parameter synchronization.